Skrylar/ImpromptuModular/README_0_6_11.md

 WriteSeq64 has dual clock inputs, where each controls a pair of channels.
 When no wire is connected to **CLOCK 3,4**, the **CLOCK 1,2** signal is used internally as the clock for channels 3 and 4.

-Ideas: The first part of the famous [Piano Phase](https://en.wikipedia.org/wiki/Piano_Phase) piece by Steve Reich can be easily programmed into the sequencer by entering the twelve notes into channel 1 with a keyboard, setting STEPS to 12, copy-pasting channel 1 into channel 3, and then driving each clock input with two LFOs that have ever so slightly different frequencies.
+Ideas: The first part of the famous [Piano Phase](https://en.wikipedia.org/wiki/Piano_Phase) piece by Steve Reich can be easily programmed into the sequencer by entering the twelve notes into channel 1 with a keyboard, setting STEPS to 12, copy-pasting channel 1 into channel 3, and then driving each clock input with two LFOs that have slightly different frequencies.
 Exercise left to the reader!

 ([Back to module list](#modules))